 We want to make travel easier for you, which is why we’ve compiled a selection of useful travel tips to help you on your way.

 Learn more about peak and off-peak fares, and how they can affect the cost of your journey.

 Need information about seating?
 Read our guide to find out more about what's available.

 London Liverpool Street is a busy train station and it has plenty of places to eat, drink and shop.
 You can drink coffee at Costa or Starbucks, grab a bite to eat at Burger King or stop in for a quick beer or glass of wine at the Wetherspoons pub.
 The station also has many stores such as Boots and WHSmith, if you need to pick up some things before your journey.

 To get to London’s major tourist sites from Liverpool Street station, you can take the London Underground.
 The Circle Line runs direct to Westminster station.
-From there you can visit Big Ben, the London Eye, the Houses of Parliament, Westminster Abbey and the River Thames.
+From there you can visit the Big Ben, the London Eye, the Houses of Parliament, Westminster Abbey, or have a boat tour down the River Thames.
 The Tower of London is only an hour’s leisurely walk from Westminster.
 By crossing the Thames and following the river north then east, you’ll walk past the National Theatre, the Millennium Bridge, Shakespeare’s Globe Theatre, London Bridge and Tower Bridge.
 The Tower of London is just after that.